cucumber/common/HACKING.md

 * http://danluu.com/monorepo/
 * https://medium.com/@bebraw/the-case-for-monorepos-907c1361708a

+### Branching and CI

+The CI build will synchronise from the monorepo to all the subrepos for the `master` branch.
+For other branches, a naming convention is used to decide what subrepos to sync to.
+(This is to avoid an explosion of unrelated branches in every subrepo).

+For example, if you're making a change to `gherkin` on a branch, prefix the branch with `gherkin`, for example `gherkin-upgrade-dependencies`.

+Occasionally you want to sync to multiple subrepos.
+For example, if you are making changes in two modules (say `messages` and `gherkin`), prefix the branch with both module names, separated by an underscore.
+For example, `messages_gherkin-use-protobuf`.

 ### Adding a new subrepo

 Occasionally, a sub directory is promoted to a separate subrepo.
 The process for doing this is: